system76/docs/_articles/active-directory-client.md

 #### Join an Active Directory Domain

-Pop!_OS and Ubuntu can be joined to an Active Directory domain, which allows users to log in with their network credentials.
+Pop!_OS and Ubuntu can be joined to an Active Directory domain, which allows users to log in with their existing network credentials.

 1. Install the necessary packages: